Constant Curvature Curve Tube Codes for Low-Latency Analog Error Correction: C3T Decoder

-In low dimensions, we achieve accurate approximate decoders using only the estimated angles of the C3T coded channel output.
-By marginalizing out the radii parameters, we reduce the size of the decoder input by half.
+In low dimensions, we achieve accurate approximate decoders using only the estimated angles of the C3T-coded channel output.
+By marginalizing the radii parameters, we reduce the size of the decoder input by half.
 This greatly reduces the MLP size needed for decoding and may be useful for applications seeking very low decoder complexity.
-The following Theorem~\ref{theorem:alpha_given_y} derives the likelihood function for the angles-only decoder. \begin{theorem} Denote the polar coordinate transformation on our channel output $\mathbf{y}$ by $\eta_i=\mbox{atan2}(y_{2i},y_{2i-1})$ and $\beta_i = \sqrt{y_{2i-1}^2+y_{2i}^2}$, $i=1,2,\cdots,\frac{n}{2}$.
-Then, given $\alpha$, the (angles-only) likelihood function for $\ee$ is
+The time complexity for training the Angle-Only MLP for $t$ epochs using $e$ examples is $\mathcal{O}(pt[nk/4+k^2/2+2k^2+2k^2+k^2/2+k/2]) = \mathcal{O}(pt[nk/4+5k^2]) = \mathcal{O}(ptk[n/4+5k])$, where $k/2$ is the dimension of the first and last hidden layers, that is, a complexity-reduction of at least four times over the methods using the full $n$-dimensional input.
+The Angle-Only MLP inference time is $\mathcal{O}(k[n/4+5k])$.
+The following Theorem~\ref{theorem:alpha_given_y} derives the likelihood function for the angles-only decoder.